-Please note: Before selecting visiting domain pages, click here to add your domain filters.
+Note: Before selecting visiting domain pages, add your domain filters.
 The report will only include prospects who navigate to the specified domain.

 When known (cookied) prospects visit your site, you can also set up filters so that your sales users see only those prospects that they own, as well as any known prospects that are currently unassigned.

 - On the Account Lists page, under the Contacts menu, there is a section called Sales Prospects.

 - Here you can identify which marketing lists in your Act-On account contain your organization's prospects and assigned sales rep information.

 - There are two lists areas that can be defined to allow you to focus on your general leads, as well as your active opportunities.